disneystreaming/pg2k4j/README.md

 select * from pg_replication_slots
 ```

-Details of how pg2k4j manages this pointer will be outlined later in this section.
+Details of how pg2k4j manages this pointer are outlined later in this section.

 ##### 2. pg2k4j [deserializes](src/main/java/com/disneystreaming/pg2k4j/SlotReaderKinesisWriter.java#L277) the json output sent by the wal2json plugin to a SlotMessage.